← Benchmarks

 When the Best-Value GPU Isn't the Right Buy

-Performance per dollar is the right metric when you're picking between GPUs that all exceed your fps floor.
-If every card on your shortlist hits 144fps at your target resolution, pick the cheapest one — the value chart picks it for you.
+Performance per dollar is the right metric when you're choosing between GPUs that all score high enough for your use case.
+If every card on your shortlist posts a strong benchmark at your target resolution, pick the cheapest one — the value chart does that automatically.

-Where value ranking breaks down: when the top-value GPU doesn't actually hit your fps target.
-A card scoring 22.00 on value but delivering 90fps average at 1440p is wrong for a 144Hz monitor, regardless of its value position.
-Check the raw benchmark score in the table alongside the perf/$ column — both matter.
+Where value ranking breaks down: when the top-value GPU has a raw benchmark score that's too low for your resolution target.
+A card scoring 22.00 on value but only 45/100 on the raw benchmark at 1440p may not suit a high-refresh monitor, regardless of its value position.
+Check the raw benchmark column in the table alongside the perf/$ column — both matter.

 VRAM is the other factor not captured in this chart.
 A GPU with a strong benchmark score today may throttle in future titles if it has 8GB.
 The VRAM guide covers how much you actually need by resolution and build lifespan.

-If you want the selection handled automatically — matching GPU to resolution, fps target, and budget simultaneously — the PC Builder handles it end-to-end.
+If you want the selection handled automatically — matching GPU to resolution, benchmark requirement, and budget simultaneously — the PC Builder handles it end-to-end.

 Frequently Asked Questions